door to the Adaptive Technology Centre in Stauffer Library

 • Height-adjustable desks

-• Large screen monitors
+• Ultra wide screen monitors (docking station)

 • Relaxation area